rlexa/dd-rx-state/README.md

 # dd-rx-state

-Redux-like state handling, but created with rxjs and allowing for less but typesafe boilerplate with typescript.
+Redux-like state handling, but created with rxjs and allowing for less but typesafe boilerplate with typescript ([Source Code]).

 ## Info <a name="Info"></a>